pd-uk/TEST/README.md

 ## Assumptions And Limitations
-This is a batch mode processing framework
+1. This is a batch mode processing framework
-Small project and time constraint so code aesthetics, exception handling etc were ignored PC RAM was limited hence all data could not be crunched The R code is created only to describe analysis
+2. Small project and time constraint so code aesthetics, exception handling etc were ignored
+3. PC RAM was limited hence all data could not be crunched
+4. The sample R code is created only to describe analysis process

 ##Deliverables
 1. Maven project export - Basic Spark code using Scala